-Class 2133: Cakes for Auction
+Class 01: Cakes for Auction

-Important Dates Event September 1, 2014 Exhibitor must be 8 years old January 9, 2015 5:00 pm Buyer's letters due January 20, 2015 3:00 pm - 7:00 pm Pre-Registration and Recipe Form due\Purchase Cake disks/covers for \$2.00 January 26, 2015 3:00 pm - 6:00 pm Check in of Cakes for Auction January 27, 2015 (approximate time) Cake Auction
+Important Dates Event September 1, 2015 Exhibitor must be 8 years old December 16, 2015 5:00 pm Pre-entry or mailed Entry Forms Due.
+Buyer's letters due October 1, 2015 - January 12, 2016 - Online Pre-Registration Due January 25, 2016 3:00 pm - 6:00 pm Check in of Cakes for Auction January 26, 2016 Cake Auction

 NO CAKES FROM A MIX WILL BE ACCEPTED.

 NO CAKES REQUIRING REFRIGERATION WILL BE ACCEPTED.

 No canned, fresh fruit, or vegetables may be used as decoration (example: strawberry, pineapple, mandarin oranges, peppers, broccoli, fresh coconut, cherries).
 No item requiring refrigeration include cheesecakes, meringue, custard, pudding, whipped cream, cool whip.
+Cream cheese icings are permissable.

-Exhibitors entering a cake to be considered for auction must pre-register on Tuesday, January 20, 2015, between 3:00 p.m. and 7:00 p.m. at the Stuart Center during the non-perishable check-in.
-A recipe must be submitted with pre-registration cake auction entry form on Tuesday, January 20, 2015.
+Exhibitors entering a cake to be considered for auction must pre-register online between October 1, 2015 and January 12, 2016 or paper entry forms can be mailed or hand delivered to the Youth Fair office by December 16, 2015.
+A recipe must be submitted on Tuesday, January 19, 2016.
 At that time exhibitors may purchase a cardboard display disk and plastic cover for \$2.00.
 All cakes considered for auction must be displayed on these disks with these covers.
 Cakes will not be transferred to these disks at check-in.
 Failure to follow this rule will disqualify cake.
 A completed exhibit tag must be submitted at check-in.
-The cake that is entered on January 26, 2015 must match pre-registration entry form and recipe form that was submitted January 20, 2015 or cake will be disqualified.
+The cake that is entered online or mailed or hand delivered to the Youth Fair office must match pre-registration entry and recipe form that was submitted or cake will be disqualified.

-XThe exhibitor must sign in and designate a telephone number where they can be contacted that evening after the judging is completed should their cake be chosen for auction.
+The exhibitor must sign in and designate a telephone number where they can be contacted that evening after the judging is completed should their cake be chosen for auction.
 Exhibitors will be notified at approximately 9:00 p.m. if chosen to have their cake auctioned as soon as cakes are judged.
 Only winners will be notified.